methinksBot/MTKAppInsight/README.md

 <br>
 <br>

-methinks SDK takes 1 screenshot per a view periodically to display as representative image in journey tracking.
+MTKAppInsight SDK takes 1 screenshot per a view periodically to display as representative image in journey tracking.
 The screenshots are captured from a few very early users, once SDK obtains screenshots from all view, SDK stops taking screenshots.
 If you think that screenshot could lead to privacy concern, you can set a certain view as **sensitive**.
 A good place will be `viewDidAppear:` in your `UIViewController`, before user interact with current view controller.
 The is still be tracked, but SDK will skip taking screenshot.

 Swift:
 ```swift